Updated: December 28th, 2025

 How to Beat Adrenal Fatigue This Year

-If you’ve been dealing with the symptoms and feelings described above, I’m here to tell you that this is your year to make a change.
-And no matter what else you hope or plan to accomplish, know that restoring your adrenal function using these simple, holistic strategies will help to get you there.
+If you, like Becca, have been dealing with the symptoms and feelings described above, I’m here to tell you that this is your year to make a change.
+No matter what else you hope or plan to accomplish, know that restoring your adrenal function using these simple, holistic strategies will help to get you there.

-- Set boundaries.
+• Set boundaries.
 Let’s start with one of the most challenging but most important resolutions of all.
 Learning how to say no!
 SO many women know on some level that certain work commitments or personal relationships are wearing them out, but they’re not sure how to pull back or walk away.
 This year, take some time to really reflect on the situations in your life that are draining you.
 Ask yourself what boundaries you can set to relieve this stress (Is it a matter of delegating certain tasks?
 Taking a break from a friendship?
-Setting the expectation that your phone will be turned off on Sundays?).
+Creating a clear line between work and personal time?)
 Finally, communicate those boundaries to the relevant people in your life.

-- Practice mindfulness in a way that works for you.
-Mindfulness has been having a real moment lately, and some people may be tired of hearing so much about meditation.
-But there are actually all kinds of ways you can introduce more mindfulness into your life, and they don’t all involve the traditional kinds of meditation we tend to think of (though those are fantastic as well!).
+• Practice mindfulness in a way that works for you.
+Everyone’s talking about mindfulness, but all too often the only suggestion is meditation.
+Meditation just doesn’t work for everyone!
+There are so many ways you can introduce more mindfulness into your life, and they don’t all involve sitting quietly with your thoughts (though I do find real value in that).
 For example, you may practice mindfulness by taking a walk every morning without your cell phone or any other distractions.
 You may practice mindfulness by sitting and listening to a beautiful piece of music, with or without your eyes closed.
 There’s no right or wrong way to practice– just explore what makes you feel present and connected to yourself.

-- Heal your gut.
+• Heal your gut.
+Remember that “gut feeling” that something is off?
+That can be taken quite literally!
 Restoring your gut health is one of the most important (and often overlooked) things you can do to improve adrenal dysfunction.
 It’s important to understand that stress goes beyond the mental and emotional (e.g. feeling stressed about work) – things like leaky gut or an imbalance in your gut microbiome are also stressful for your body, and can throw your hormones and adrenal function out of whack.
 Consider introducing probiotics into your routine to help balance your gut microbiome, and/or getting a stool test done with your functional medicine practitioner to see if there may be something going on in your gut that you’re unaware of.

 This year is about you

-I know that new year’s resolutions in and of themselves can be stressful.
-Worrying about whether or not you’re following your new habits or practices perfectly, wondering whether or not you’re doing enough… leave all of that behind!
-The best way to approach these changes is as intentions: do your best, understand your “why”, and be gentle with yourself as you go along.
+New year’s resolutions in and of themselves can be stressful – so maybe it’s time to take a break from the traditional resolutions (and all the stress that comes with trying to follow them exactly)!
+The best way to approach any changes is as intentions: do your best, understand your “why”, and be gentle with yourself as you go along.
 That’s the real secret to all of this working, and to restoring your adrenal function, energy, and most vibrant self.
 Happy new year!